Solving the Mystery of Headshaking in HorsesTreat the cause now and get long term relief. Order Here

 Our work on horse bleeding from the lungs (exercise induced pulmonary haemorrhage) has now saved many horses from this previously incurable debilitating condition.
 Bleeding is very common and is due to additional high blood pressure in the horse.
 Horse blood pressure rises naturally for speed and acceleration, but any obstruction of circulation will further raise blood pressure until blood vessel damage occurs.

 Some of this blood vessel damage occurs in the skin, at the level where both nerves and blood vessels surround the hair bulb.
-It is these nerves which trigger headshaking, because the nerve messages from the hair bulb are those which trigger the head to shake, to throw off flies.
+It is these nerves which trigger headshaking in horses, because the nerve messages from the hair bulb are those which trigger the head to shake, to throw off flies.

 A horse does not normally have high blood pressure at rest, although we have seen a few rare cases.
 Once the horse starts to exercise, if the obstructed circulation causes pressure on the hair bulbs of the neck or head, then the head will shake.
 This is why in most cases, horses only headshake when they are asked for work.